dastansam/dastansam.github.io/index.md

 Role:

-- Leading the development of LAOS EVM-based parachain
+- Leading the development of LAOS EVM-based parachain: deployed on Polkadot and Kusama
-- Successfully launched a parachain on Kusama: KLAOS
 - Designing and developing precompiles, smart contracts and other key EVM features of the chain
 - Leading the XCM integration with other parachains
 - Researching and building POC trustless bridge between a Substrate solochain and a Polkadot parachain